MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/ms-sm-adapterinformationquery-wmi-class.md

     string  InstanceName;
     boolean Active;

     [Description ("Unique identifier for the adapter.
-This idenitifer must " "be unique among all adapters.
+This identifier must " "be unique among all adapters.
 The same " "value for the identifier must be used for the same adapter " "in other classes that expose adapter information"),